georgetown-cs-edu/chirpy/README.md

 * Support for full-text searching of chirps.

-* Incorporate a database-backed backend to persist state.

 * Support for uploading images or linking to videos in Chirps.

-* Support for interacting with ChatGPT or other large language model chat bots.
+* Support for interacting with Gemini, ChatGPT or other large language model chat bots.
 (Talk to Prof. Sherr if you are attempting this, since it might cost money, and the instructor might be able to cover it.)

 * Support for secure authentication/login cookies.
 (See below.)